 On Wednesday 11 December, our language was of the postcolonial feminisms.
 Punam Noor spoke on 'Problematising pro-LGBT rights' decisions under the lens of post-colonial feminism.'
 Heidi Sinevaara-Niskanen provided comments.

-On Wednesday 12 February, Johan-Eerik Kukko will speak on the topic of 'Power of mask: Seeking justice' (for abstract, go here).
+On Wednesday 12 February, Johan-Eerik Kukko spoke on the topic of 'Power of mask: Seeking justice' (for abstract, go here).
+Julian Reid provided comments.

 Time: 1-3 pm